lantern-db/lantern/README.md

 We've just needed a simple graph structure, but not highly theorized algorithms such as ontologies or optimization techniques.

 LanterneDB is In-memory `key-vertex-store` (KVS).
-It just behaves like `key-value-store` but can explore neighbor vertices based on graph structure.
+It behaves like `key-value-store` but can explore neighbor vertices based on graph structure.

 LanterneDB is a streaming database.
-All vertices or edges will be expired with TTL, just like real relationships.
+All vertices or edges will be expired as time passes, just like real relationships.

 LanterneDB just illuminates the moment, just focuses on neighbors, not global structures.